-Must be approved by the AHCA Office of Medicaid and shall not be in excess of the limitations established in Section III. of this plan.
+Shall be approved by the Florida Medicaidand shall not be in excess of the limitations established in section III. of this plan.

 2. Operating Costs Ceiling:

 Shall not exceed the 90th percentile of per resident day costs of all currently participating ICF/IID providers that currently have prospective rates.